gremlin/jenkins-pipelines/README.md

 # jenkins-pipelines
-Examples of how to call Gremlin from a Jenkins Pipeline
+Examples of how to call Gremlin from a Jenkins Pipeline to obtain the RM Score prior to releasing to Production.